NathStevo97/certifications-notes/vmware/vmware-tanzu/03_Tanzu_Kubernetes_Clusters/04_Managing_Tanzu_Kubernetes_Clusters/3 4 - Managing Tanzu Kubernetes Clusters c776382bb74e4942bd263b1c6ffd07e5.md

 # Granting Access to Cluster Resources

 - To allow authorization of an authenticated user, RoleBindings or CLusterRoleBindings need to be utilised.
-- These are standard Kubernetes resources that allow permissions from a “role” or “clusterrole” to be bound to a user account.
+- These are standard Kubernetes resources that allow permissions from a "role" or "clusterrole" to be bound to a user account.
 - Example:

 ![Untitled](3%204%20-%20Managing%20Tanzu%20Kubernetes%20Clusters%20c776382bb74e4942bd263b1c6ffd07e5/Untitled.png)